-Although the next generation mobile radio may include dedicated tools for ISAC quality of service control, it seems promising to explore how existing mechanisms and tools for \gls{csi} estimation and signaling can be used for ISAC performance control.
+\textbf{Link adaption in radar.} Although the next generation mobile radio may include dedicated tools for \gls{isac} quality of service control, it seems promising to explore how existing mechanisms and tools for \gls{csi} estimation and signaling can be used for \gls{isac} performance control.
 Traditionally, intersymbol interference in mobile communications caused by multipath is compensated at the receiver by an equalizer.
-Later, it was realized that precoding at the transmitter side maybe more effective, especially if multiple users are included.
-Over the decades of its maturation, mobile communications has developed sophisticated methods for precoding, and resource allocation.
-Link adaption has evolved into an unprecedentedly flexible multi-domain technique that includes scalable numerology, flexible resource element allocation in frequency and time, waveform selection, carrier power loading, modulation and coding, and multiple antenna precoding techniques including beamforming~\cite{ref47}.
-Together with advanced techniques for \gls{csi} estimation and signaling, the control channel allows to reconfigure and adapt the transmitter to the instantaneous link conditions for optimum quality of communication service.
-The latest stage has been set with 5G NR, which is designed to support enhanced mobile broadband, ultra-reliable low latency communications and massive machine type communications.
-Since coordination of multiple links and multipath exploitation will be even more important for performance optimization in ISAC (due to the geometric relevance of the multiple distributed links), we expect that precoding and link adaptation will be of similar or even greater importance.
+Later, it was realized that precoding at the transmitter side may be more effective, especially if multiple users are included.
+Over the decades of its maturation, mobile communications has developed sophisticated methods for precoding and resource allocation.
+Link adaptation has evolved into an unprecedentedly flexible multi-domain technique that includes scalable numerology, flexible resource element allocation in frequency and time, waveform selection, carrier power loading, modulation and coding, and multiple antenna precoding techniques including beamforming~\cite{ref47}.
+Together with advanced techniques for \gls{csi} estimation and signaling, the control channel allows reconfiguration and adaptation of the transmitter to the instantaneous link conditions for optimum quality of communication service.
+The latest stage has been set with 5G NR, which is designed to support enhanced mobile broadband, ultra-reliable low latency communications, and massive machine type communications.
+Since coordination of multiple links and multipath exploitation will be even more important for performance optimization in \gls{isac} (due to the geometric relevance of the multiple distributed links), we expect that precoding and link adaptation will be of similar or even greater importance.